daryonsky/ML-Course/README.md

 ## 🌟 Contribute or Share

-If you find this repository helpful, feel free to **star** it or share it with others!
+If you find this repository helpful, feel free to give it a ⭐ or share it with others!
 Contributions and suggestions are always welcome!